Photo: Nicole Page, Legal Assistant instructor at Herzing College Winnipeg

 Have more questions about Legal Assistant training?

-Herzing College Winnipeg offers a 9-month Legal Assistant diploma program.
-Training includes a 4-week internship.
+Herzing College Winnipeg offers a nine-month Legal Assistant diploma program.
+Training includes a four-week internship.
 This program is available on campus and online.

 If you want to learn more, we recommend speaking with an admissions advisor.
 An advisor can answer any questions you have about admissions, financial aid, class schedules, and how to apply.